sjdarkey/sjdarkey.github.io/_pages/about.md

 ---
 permalink: /
-title: "HTEROGENOUS & COMPUTAIONAL CATALYSIS"
+title: "HETEROGENOUS & COMPUTAIONAL CATALYSIS"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Invent the future [academicpages template]
+Invent the future
 ======

 Heterogenous Catalysis